Non-Muscle Invasive Bladder Cancer

 While non-muscle invasive bladder cancer is relatively easily treated and has an excellent survival rate, it also has a nasty habit of recurring.
 Most patients with non-muscle invasive bladder cancer receive frequent exams from their urologists so that any recurrences are found and treated early before they have time to spread.
 Vigilance is the best friend of someone with non-muscle invasive bladder cancer.
 Due to its high rate of reoccurrence, it is very important to talk to your doctor about and comply with his/her recommendations for periodic examinations.

-Recurrences that are caught early are the most treatable, but left undetected could progress to more serious disease.
+Non-invasive bladder cancer recurrences that are caught early are the most treatable, but left undetected could progress to more serious disease.